How Do Buddhists Feel About Tattoos?

 Buddha Chest Tattoo

-Some people view it as a right given the universal nature of the mother religion, while others see it as an attempt by the foreigners particularly those in the West to appropriate a culture they know little to nothing about.
+Given the mother religion's universality, some consider it as a right, while others see it as an attempt by foreigners, particularly those in the West, to snatch up a culture they know very nothing about.